8 Home-Grown Plants & Herbs For Naturally Glowing Skin

-I love a good beauty buy just as much as the next product junkie, but sometimes it pays to remember that most of the effective ingredients in your favorite bottles of natural skin care started in the dirt.
+Some of the most effective ingredients in your favorite bottles of natural skin care products started in the dirt.
 So why not try growing your own natural beauty ingredients for a change?
-Here are 8 plants that are great for your skin and are easily grown in your own backyard (or window herb garden!).
+Here are 8 plants that are great for your skin and are easily grown in your own backyard or window herb garden.

 How to use it: Brew some chamomile tea.
 Let it cool.
 Wash your entire body with it.
 Seriously, though, a DIY facial treatment can fight fine lines and wrinkles, and using chamomile as a rinse can help protect color-treated hair while also conditioning your strands.
 Or, opt for the tried-and-true method of using tea bags on your eyes to fight puffiness and dark circles.

 Growing tips: A light-loving plant, this baby needs a lot of sun and occasional watering once it's grown.
 Harvest the flowers to use in your beauty routine.